The personal research operator in the principal's voice.

 The full Brief, in its native format, includes additional components not shown in this preview: a market-state line chart of agent-initiated transaction volume over the last six quarters, hyperlinked source citations with reverse "cited in" anchoring, closing statement.
 The full version uses dual-mode rendering (newspaper or slides) and the back-chip for cross-references between sections.

-From two pipelines, to many.
+From four pipelines, to many.

-Two pipelines, six agents, one loop
+Four pipelines, eighteen agents, one loop

-What ships
+What shipped

-- Brief pipeline: bi-weekly payments competitive intelligence
+- Brief pipeline: weekly payments competitive intelligence

 - Paper pipeline: long-form research articles to sagarbharambe.com